Ninth Avenue station

 The Ninth Avenue station is a bi-level express station on the BMT West End Line of the New York City Subway, located at the intersection of Ninth Avenue and 39th Street in Brooklyn.
 Each level has three tracks and two island platforms.
-The upper level serves the BMT West End Line while the lower level formerly served the BMT Culver Line.
+The upper level serves the BMT West End Line while the lower level formerly served the BMT Culver Line, which was discontinued in 1975.
 Only the upper level is still in service and is served by the D train at all times.
 During the morning rush hour, one southbound R train and two southbound W trains stop here.

 History

 The Ninth Avenue station opened on June 24, 1916, along with the first portion of the BMT West End Line from 36th Street on the BMT Fourth Avenue Line to 18th Avenue station.
 The line was originally a surface excursion railway to Coney Island, called the Brooklyn, Bath and Coney Island Railroad, which was established in 1862, but did not reach Coney Island until 1864.
 Under the Dual Contracts of 1913, an elevated line was built over New Utrecht Avenue, 86th Street and Stillwell Avenue.

 The platforms were extended in the 1950s to accommodate the current standard B Division train length of 615 feet.

 The station was renovated in 2012 with new platform edges, a new dispatcher room and a new stairway that leads to the 36th Street Yard.